Summary

 10 total

-The brand has implemented a Zero Waste program, repurposing fabric scraps into new products and using compostable packaging made from cornstarch.
-These initiatives highlight a strong commitment to waste reduction and sustainable packaging practices.
+MagicLinen implements a zero-waste program, repurposing fabric scraps into new products, and uses compostable packaging made from cornstarch and PBAT.
+These initiatives demonstrate a strong commitment to waste reduction.

-MagicLinen manufactures locally in Lithuania, which helps reduce transportation-related emissions.
-However, there is limited information available regarding their use of renewable energy sources or specific energy efficiency measures within their production facilities.
+MagicLinen manufactures locally in Lithuania, reducing transportation emissions.
+However, there's no information on their use of renewable energy or energy efficiency measures within their production facilities.